 The EPL season spans from August to May, with teams competing in 38 games – playing each other twice in a double round-robin format.
 Sides are awarded three points for a win, one for a draw and zero for a loss.
-The team with the most points, or in the event of a draw – greatest goal differential, is awarded the title at the end of each season.
-The side with the lowest point score is relegated to the lower division.
+The team with the most points, or in the event of a draw the greatest goal differential, is awarded the title at the end of each season.
+The sides with the lowest points score are relegated to the lower division.

 The 20 competing clubs act as shareholders, with each club awarded one vote in matters of decision-making.
 Franchises also elect a chairman, chief executive officer and board to oversee the functioning of the competition.
 Under this structure the competition has evolved as the most lucrative football competition in the world with total club revenues totalling $3.56 billion in 2009-10.

 The competition is also broadcast to a growing audience of 600 million across 200 countries.
 Such exposure has caused some to label the competition ‘the greatest show on earth’.
 The EPL, however (and in spite of such a widespread following), is not without criticism.